Tame nodal stacky curves: Nodal stacky curves

 \begin{proof} The statement that $\mathcal C^{sh}$ is of the form $[\Spec R/G]$ for some finite $G$ follows from the assumption that $\mathcal C$ has a node at $p$.

 Considering the action of $G$ on the branches of $\mathcal C$ gives a map $G\rightarrow\mathbb Z/2$, whose kernel consists of the branch-preserving elements of $G$.
-This kernel is necessarily cyclic, since the only geometric stabilizers of a smooth tame curve are cyclic.
-Therefore $G$ is either cyclic (in the case where all elements are branch-preserving) or an extension of $\mathbb Z/2$ by $\mu_n$ where $\mathbb Z/2$ acts by exchanging branches (in the case where there are branch-swapping elements).
+This kernel is isomorphic to some $\mu_n$, since the only geometric stabilizers of a smooth tame curve are cyclic.
+Therefore $G$ is either $\mu_n$ (in the case where all elements are branch-preserving) or an extension of $\mathbb Z/2$ by $\mu_n$ where $\mathbb Z/2$ acts by exchanging branches (in the case where there are branch-swapping elements).